ImManzo/Weather-App/README.md

 >
 > If you're just starting out too — keep going.
 It gets better. **You** get better.

+I started learning to code in 2023 through hands-on projects and online courses, then moved into professional freelance and full-time development in 2025.
+These early builds were learning exercises — small, scoped projects used to practice core concepts before working on production systems.

 ---

 A front-end demo built as part of my learning journey.